You found our list of virtual scavenger hunt ideas!

 Virtual scavenger hunts are remote games where players scramble to find items or fulfill challenges before time runs out.
 For example, a player may have to retrieve their favorite mug or take a selfie to earn points.
 The goal of these games is to have fun and encourage engagement for participants.
 These activities are also known as an Online Scavenger Hunt, Digital Scavenger Hunt or Virtual Treasure Hunt.

-If you would like to hold a virtual scavenger hunt of your own, then read on for our complete virtual scavenger hunt guide.
+If you would like to hold an online scavenger hunt of your own, then read on for our complete guide!